SquareAndCompass-2/pip-services-docs/content/en/v4/toolkit_api/node/data/_index.md

 weight: 30
 description: >

-    It dynamic and static objects and data handling components.
+    It contains dynamic and static objects and data handling components.

 ---